alek101/test/README.md

  1. Install XAMP
  2. Download files from github, into htdocs
- 3. Import sql file, test_citrus
+ 3. Import sql file, test_citrus, into the database
  4. Run index.php in your's browser
  5. Admin credentials are: username: admin password: Admin1234